-“Private” firearms sellers (persons who are not licensed dealers) must process transfers1 of “regulated firearms” (handguns and assault weapons)2 through a licensed dealer or designated law enforcement agency, who conducts a background check.3 In addition, no regulated firearm transfers may be made to any person whom the private seller knows or has a reasonable cause to believe is a prohibited purchaser under state law.4 See the Maryland Prohibited Purchasers Generally and Maryland Minimum Age to Purchase/Possess sections for detailed information.
+“Private” firearms sellers (persons who are not licensed dealers) must process transfers of “regulated firearms” (handguns and assault weapons)1 and rifles and shotguns through a licensed dealer, who conducts a background check.2 Regulated firearms may also be transferred through a designated law enforcement agency.3 In addition, no regulated firearm, rifle, or shotgun transfers may be made to any person whom the private seller knows or has a reasonable cause to believe is a prohibited purchaser under state law.4 See the Maryland Prohibited Purchasers Generally and Maryland Minimum Age to Purchase/Possess sections for detailed information.

 For laws requiring sellers to record and report firearm sales, see the section entitled Retention of Sales / Background Checks Records in Maryland.
 See the Maryland Design Safety Standards for Handguns for laws limiting the types of handguns that may be sold in Maryland.